GerHobbelt/cef-wiki/GeneralUsage.md

 ## Building from Source Code

 CEF can be built from source code either locally or using automated build systems like [TeamCity](http://www.jetbrains.com/teamcity/).
-This requires the download of Chromium and CEF source code via either Subversion (SVN) or Git.
-The Chromium code base is quite large and building Chromium from source code is only recommended on moderately powerful machines with more than 4GB of RAM.
-Detailed instructions for building Chromium and CEF from source code are available on the BranchesAndBuilding page.
+This requires the download of Chromium and CEF source code via Git.
+The Chromium code base is quite large and building Chromium from source code is only recommended on moderately powerful machines with more than 6GB of RAM.
+Detailed instructions for building Chromium and CEF from source code are available on the [BranchesAndBuilding](BranchesAndBuilding.md) Wiki page.

 # Sample Application